Support Needed for Anees' Sister, Ghada.

 Hello dear supporters,

 As you know, the situation in Gaza is catastrophic.
-Millions are living with little shelter, income, or food amidst violence where no one is safe.
+Millions are living with little shelter, income, or food amidst violence and displacement.
+While the announced ceasefire is a welcome respite, even now the need in Gaza remains enormous.

-One of these families is that of our colleague and good friend, Anees Mansour.
-This is a fundraiser for his family.
+One of those people in need is that of our colleague and good friend, Anees Mansour.
+This was initially a fundraiser for his family.
+He has now chosen to focus on his sister, Ghada, who suffers from illness and disability.
+You can read more about her story below.

 Although he now lives in Iceland, Anees grew up in the Yibneh refugee camp in Rafah, and his life has been dedicated to others.
 He spent years working with the International Solidarity Movement and later channeled his energy into supporting children with trauma at the Rachel Corrie Cultural Center in Rafah.
 He went on to found the Hope and Peace Foundation, through which he led numerous Ramadan campaigns, providing aid to some of the most vulnerable families in Gaza.
 He leveraged this team in the first year of the genocide to support over 300 families with tens of thousands of dollars of aid.